Witch doctor: In Europe

+In European anthropological and cross-cultural scholarship, the terms witch doctor, shaman, and medicine man have often been used interchangeably to describe ritual specialists who perform healing or divination. notes that many hunter–gatherer societies have ritual practitioners who employ similar techniques to address illness or misfortune, even when known by different local names.
+European observers applied the label "witch doctor" to indigenous healers from Africa, Central America, and other regions, who frequently perform roles analogous to shamans, including ceremonial, divinatory, and medicinal practices within their communities.

 In Africa

 Shona traditional healer, or n'anga (Zimbabwe).

 In southern Africa, traditional healers are known as sangomas.
 The Oxford English Dictionary states that the first use of the term "witch doctor" to refer to African shamans (i.e. medicine men) was in 1836 in a book by Robert Montgomery Martin.

 BBC News reported, on March 12, 2015, that, "More than 200 witchdoctors and traditional healers have been arrested in Tanzania in a crackdown on the murder of albino people.

 The killings have been driven by the belief – advanced by some witchdoctors – that the body parts have properties that confer wealth and good luck.
 According to the Red Cross, witchdoctors are prepared to pay $75,000 (£57,000) for a complete set of albino body parts.
 Nearly 80 albino Tanzanians have been killed since 2000, the UN says.
 The latest victims include a one-year-old albino boy, killed in north-western Tanzania.
 The government banned witchdoctors in January 2015 as part of its efforts to prevent further attacks and kidnappings targeting people with albinism."

+In southern Africa, some scholars describe Sangomas as shamanic ritual specialists who serve as intermediaries between the physical and spiritual worlds.
+Sangomas continue to play a central role in community health, spiritual life, and social cohesion.
+They diagnose and treat illnesses believed to be caused by spiritual imbalance, misfortune, or witchcraft.
+Their practices combine ritual, divination, and the use of medicinal plants, reflecting a holistic approach that integrates spiritual, symbolic, and practical knowledge.
+Healing is not limited to the physical body; it encompasses emotional, spiritual, and social well-being, reinforcing relationships within the community and with ancestral spirits.